 Account Management

-After logging into the application, the user can change the information associated with the account by accessing the account management page (Error!
-Reference source not found.).
-The account management page can be opened by clicking the “Account” link in the application header (shown at the top of Error!
-Reference source not found.).
+After logging into the application, the user can change the information associated with the account by accessing the account management page shown in Figure 4.
+The account management page can be opened by clicking the “Account” link in the application header shown at the top of Figure 4.
 From this page, users can change the information provided during the registration process and select a new password for their account.